-Newsom Eye has successfully treated the various forms of Glaucoma including:
+Newsom Eye has successfully treated various forms of Glaucoma including:

-These are the most common types of Glaucoma in addition to Normal Tension Glaucoma.
+These are the most common types of Glaucoma in addition to Normal-Tension Glaucoma.
 Many doctors and patients mistake high Intraocular Pressure (IOP) for Glaucoma, which is not always the case.
-Newsom Eye can quickly diagnose the various types of Glaucoma and get you on the road to recovery.
+Our Newsom Eye team can quickly diagnose the various types of Glaucoma and get you on the road to recovery.

-A glaucoma suspect is a patient that presents with one of many possible risk factors.
-Newsom Eye performs a complete work up to determine if the suspect has Glaucoma.
+A Glaucoma suspect is a patient that has one of many possible risk factors.
+Our Newsom Eye team will perform a complete workup to determine if a patient has Glaucoma.
 Much like diabetes and high blood pressure, it is sometimes difficult to diagnose Glaucoma immediately.
-Studies are needed to confirm the diagnosis or label the individual “watch patient”.
-Even if a patient does not have elevated pressure, other symptoms, or any family history of Glaucoma, Newsom Eye can make the determination.
+So, additional evaluations may be needed to confirm the diagnosis or label the individual as a “watch patient”.
+Even if a patient does not have elevated pressure, other symptoms, or any family history of Glaucoma, our Newsom Eye team can make the determination.

-A standard work-up for a Glaucoma suspect involves asking family history (very important), prior eye medical care (has this been discussed before or testing performed?) and getting a proper technician and doctor work-up.
+A standard workup for a Glaucoma patient involves asking family history (very important), prior eye medical care (has this been discussed before or testing performed?), and providing a proper workup by both our technician and doctor.